NagyD/SDLPoP/README.md

 #### Dev-C++

-* I originally used Dev-C++ version 4.9.9.2 from here: https://sourceforge.net/projects/dev-cpp/files/Binaries/
-* More recently, I'm using this version: https://sourceforge.net/projects/orwelldevcpp/
+* Use this version of Dev-C++: https://sourceforge.net/projects/orwelldevcpp/

 You need the MinGW Development Libraries of SDL2: